blinklabs-io/docs/src/content/docs/guides/txtop/001-overview.md

 TxTop is a mempool inspector for Cardano Node software.

-TxTop is a local monitoring tool for a Cardano Node (cardano-node) meant to provide a local view of a running node's mempool transactions with a simple icon legend for at-a-glance transaction categorization.
+You can use TxTop as a local monitoring tool for a Cardano Node (cardano-node) meant to provide a local view of a running node's mempool transactions with a simple icon legend for at-a-glance transaction categorization.

 **Current Icons:**
 🏹 Dexhunter, 🚰 DripDropz, 👁️ Indigo, 🦛 JPGstore, 💧 Liqwid, 🐱 Minswap, 🅾️ Optim,